2020Vis13079846/arissploit/README.md

 # Why Arissploit Framework

- * Arissploit is free software.
+ * Good platform to start.
 ```
-This is a good platform to start learning
+Arissploit is a good platform to start
-penetration testing tools development for free!
+learning penetration testing tools development.
 ```
- * Simple UX/UI interface.
+ * Simple and clear UX/UI.
 ```
-Arissploit has simple UX/UI!
+Arissploit has a simple UX/UI.
 It is
 easy to understand and it will be easier
 for you to master the Arissploit Framework.
 ```